 "In this case, the old dictum 'If it ain't broke, don't fix it' seems to make good sense."

 "A whole life can be shaped by an old trauma, remembered or not."

 "If we are to have real peace, we must begin with the children."

 "We are interconnected.
 When a baby boy's sexuality is not safe, no one's sexuality is safe."

 Circumcision Advocates Fear Debate with Critics

 It has been observed that when circumcision advocates have a speaking platform, they make efforts to avoid debate and limit or prevent critics from participating in the discussion.
 Perhaps they are aware that their position does not withstand knowledgeable scrutiny.

-Ronald Goldman, Ph.D., Executive Director of the Circumcision Resource Center, was invited to participate in a written debate.
-The producer had to ask five circumcision advocates before one agreed to be part of the debate.
+In 2013 Ronald Goldman, Ph.D., Executive Director of the Circumcision Resource Center, was invited to participate in a written debate in a national newspaper.
+The pro-circumcision advocate was to be Susan Blank, M.D., chairperson of the 2012 American Academy of Pediatrics Task Force on Circumcision.
+Dr. Blank soon changed her mind about participating.
+The producer had to ask a few other circumcision advocates before one agreed to be part of the debate.